Lambert Legacy Society

 Members of the Lambert Legacy Society have named Kappa Alpha Theta Foundation as the beneficiary of a planned gift.
 Such gifts might include a bequest, appreciated securities, gifts of retirement accounts, or gifts of life insurance.

 Once you complete your estate plans, please fill out our member profile form to let us know so we can thank you for your generosity by including you in the Lambert Legacy Society.

 The Theta Behind the Lambert Legacy Society

-After Betty Baur Lambert and her husband James passed away, their thoughtfulness by leaving Theta in their will amounted to a record $1.6 million dollar gift — the largest gift ever received by Theta Foundation to that date.
-This "greatest gift" by the Lambert family has made a lasting impact on women all over the country by awarding hundreds of graduate scholarships since 1990.
-While Theta Foundation has had the privilege and honor of receiving other bequests that change lives, the Lambert gift was the first to exceed a million dollars.
+After Betty and James passed away, their thoughtfulness to include Theta Foundation in their will amounted to $1.8 million—the largest gift ever received by Theta Foundation.
+This “greatest gift” by the Lambert family has made a lasting impact on women all over the country by awarding over $3.3 million in graduate scholarships to 760 Thetas since 1990.
+While the Foundation has had the privilege and honor of receiving other bequests that change lives, the Lambert gift was the first to exceed a million dollars.

-Betty was initiated into the Alpha Chi Chapter at Purdue University in 1934.
-Betty attributed her 33-year business career and success to being elected president of the Alpha Chi Chapter.
-"I was truly a non-entity from a very small Indiana town.
-In retrospect I think I had no personality, no beauty in an age of beauty queens, but I was definitely scholarship oriented.
-When that fantastic group of all that I aspired to be thought me competent to be in charge, it gave me a confidence that has never left me."
-Betty's fondest memory of Theta was being initiated.
+Betty was initiated into the Alpha Chi Chapter at Purdue University in 1934, and she attributed her 33-year business career and success to being elected chapter president.
+“I was truly a non-entity from a very small Indiana town.
+In retrospect I think I had no personality, no beauty in an age of beauty queens, but I was definitely scholarship-oriented.
+When that fantastic group of all that I aspired to be thought me competent to be in charge, it gave me a confidence that has never left me.”
+Betty’s fondest memory of Theta was being initiated.
 She remembered being so proud to be accepted by such a prestigious group, but more importantly, she felt it gave her the ideals that guided her through her lifetime.

-Betty was a leader for Theta throughout her lifetime, serving in various positions including Grand Council (1974-1976), Alumnae District President for District V (1971-1974) and on many local alumnae chapters in officer capacities.
-She was very supportive in the installations of college chapters at universities such as Yale, Brown, Columbia, and Princeton.
+Betty was always a leader for Kappa Alpha Theta, serving in various positions including Grand Council (1974-1976) and Alumnae District President for District V (1971-1974), and she served many local alumnae chapters in officer capacities.
+She was very supportive in the installation of college chapters such as Epsilon Tau/Yale, Alpha Epsilon/Brown, Epsilon Upsilon/Columbia, and Epsilon Mu/Princeton.